 Please scroll down to view all available job openings.

-RAHAB Ministries C&D employees are high-capacity, self-starters who see their work as essential to the overall mission of providing hope to sex trafficking survivors.
+RAHAB Ministries C&D staff are high-capacity, self-starters who see their work as essential to the overall mission of providing hope to sex trafficking survivors.
 This small team collaborates to connect with supporters and partners and communicating the story of RAHAB and life change with the community.